-During the first year of the program, students complete foundational courses providing a strong knowledge base in the principles and practices of doctoral study, higher education, and organizational change.
-In the second year, study advances to current issues in students and student services, curriculum, teaching, learning and resource management.
-The major theme is leading organizations through constructive change.
-Students receive guidance and University support throughout the program.
-Work begins on the internship and dissertation from the first year so that students may complete requirements in approximately three to three and a half years.
-Tuition covers all required courses during the scheduled time for completion of the program.
-It does not include costs for internship travel and meeting fees.
-Students who extend their completion for graduation beyond the time announced and scheduled for their cohort will be assessed an additional University doctoral maintenance fee.
-There is a six year limit to complete the Ed.D. program.
+There is a six-year limit to complete the Ed.D. program.
 After that, the student must apply for admission and start the program from the beginning.
-The internship may be completed concurrently with later coursework and the dissertation.
-It is the responsibility of the student to secure a site for the field placement.
-Dissertation preparation and research extend through the program.
+Dissertation preparation and research extend through the program beginning at the start of the program.
 By the third year, students are actively engaged in completing a dissertation.
-Related to the student's specialized interests, the study is expected to constitute a significant contribution to knowledge in the field of post-secondary education.
-Candidates are expected to relate this knowledge to the theories, concepts and methodologies of their study in organizational development, and include implications for further research and theory development.
-Curriculum: HEOC 705 Issues in Higher Education (3) HEOC 715 Research Methods (3) HEOC 725 Policy, Politics and the Law (3) HEOC 735 Organizational Development, Change and Innovation (3) HEOC 745 Institutional Planning and Accountability (3) HEOC 755 Qualitative Research Methods (3) HEOC 765 Organizational Strategy and Student Services (3) HEOC 775 Emerging Technologies (3) HEOC 803 Dissertation Seminar: Dissertation Research (3) HEOC 805 Curriculum Planning and Evaluation (3) HEOC 815 Teaching and Learning (3) HEOC 825 Quantitative Research and Mixed Designs (3) HEOC 835 Financial Management and Budgets (3) HEOC 855 Personnel, Performance and Accountability (3) HEOC 865 Management of Change (3) HEOC 875 Dissertation Seminar II (3)
+Related to the student's specialized interest, the study is expected to constitute a significant contribution to knowledge in the field of educational leadership and change.
+Candidates are expected to relate this knowledge to the theories, concepts and methodologies of their study in organization development, and include implications for further research and theory development.
+The dissertation is presented and defended at the final oral defense.
+Curriculum: EDL 710 History and Trends in Education (3) EDL 720 Introduction to Research (3) EDL 730 Politics and Educational Policy (3) EDL 740 Organization Development and Change (3) EDL 750 Ethical Foundations of Leadership (3) EDL 760 Strategic Marketing and Enrollment Management (3) EDL 770 Qualitative Research Methods (3) EDL 780 Quantitative Research and Mixed Designs (3) EDL 790 Organizational Strategy and Student Services (3) EDL 810 Emerging Technologies (3) EDL 820 Dissertation Prospectus (3) EDL 830 Planning and Evaluation (3) EDL 840 Teaching and Learning (3)) EDL 850 Strategic Fundraising and Philanthropy (3) EDL 860 Talent Management (3) EDL 870 Leading Change (3) EDL 890 Dissertation (variable up to 9) EDL 826 Dissertation Candidacy no credit no fee; prerequisite Incomplete in EDL 820; may be repeated four times EDL 897 Dissertation Extension no credit no fee; prerequisite X in EDL and/or EDL 890, one term only EDL 900 Dissertation Continuation, repeatable variable credit up to 6 a term billed at maintenance fee Admission Requirements - Master's degree from an accredited institution. - Minimum 3.000 GPA on a 4.000 scale in last 30 hours of graduate credit. - Letter of intent explaining applicants career goals as related to the doctoral program. - Two letters of reference from persons knowledgeable about the applicant's academic and/or professional competence. - 7-years minimum work experience, preferably in advancing roles of leadership.

-HEOC 885 Internship (6) HEOC 895 Dissertation (6) Admission Requirements - Master's degree from an accredited institution. - Minimum 3.000 GPA on a 4.000 scale in last 30 hours of graduate credit. - Letter of intent explaining applicants career goals as related to the doctoral program. - Two letters of reference from persons knowledgeable about the applicant's academic and/or professional competence. - 3-year minimum work experience, preferably in higher education. - Writing sample. - Current resume including pertinent publications and presentations. - Complete application (link to application) and non-refundable \$50 fee. - All official transcripts from institutions of higher education. - No transfer credit accepted. - International transcripts to be evaluated by either ECE or WES. - Students on U.S. Visas are not eligible.
-Admission Process After a complete application is reviewed, a personal interview may be required.
+- Current resume including any pertinent publications or presentations. - Complete application (link to application) and non-refundable \$50 fee. - All official transcripts from institutions of higher education. - No transfer credit accepted. - International transcripts to be evaluated by either ECE or WES. - Students on U.S. Visas are not eligible.

+Admission Process After a complete application is reviewed, a pre-recorded video or phone interview may be required.
 The deadline for receipt of completed applications is July 15.
 New cohorts start their studies around August 20 each year.
-Residency Requirements - Attendance at one American Council on Education annual meeting. - Participation in at least two weekend lecture seminars scheduled by and at Benedictine University in Lisle, Ill.

-Doctor of Philosophy (Ph.D.) in Organization Development

-College: College of Business

-Department: Management and Organizational Behavior

-Student Type: Doctorate
+Doctor of Philosophy (Ph.D.) in Organization Development College: Daniel L. Goodwin College of Business Department: Management and Organizational Behavior Student Type: Doctorate Faculty:

-Faculty: